demipixel/factorio-blueprint/README.md

 #### bp.generateIcon(num)

 Generate icons based off the entities, `num` is the number of icons from 1 to 4.
+Returns self.

 #### bp.luaString()